statespacedev/starid/README.md

 170115

-new school images are now in mnist and tfrecords files, and learning is working. using the first ten Skymap stars and a few minutes of training
+new school images are now in mnist and tfrecords files, and learning is working. using the first ten skymap stars and a few minutes of training

     /usr/bin/python3.5 /home/noah/dev/starid/learning-based/predict.py
     0.778 correct